 Stage 4 Meeting a Mentor

-Sometime around the Call to Adventure, heroes encounter someone, young or old, who has experienced a similar Call to Adventure.
+Sometime around the Call to Adventure, heroes encounter someone who has experienced a similar Call to Adventure.

 Mentors come in all shapes and sizes

-- In difficult moments of your life, has someone appeared to help?
+- In the difficult moments of your life, has someone appeared to help?
 Have you gone looking for a Mentor?
+Someone who has been through what is happening to you?

 - Have you met people who were supposed to be helping you but it felt more like a hinderance?
 Did they ask you to do things you didn’t want to do?